 Traditionally, Italian cooks fry their aubergine slices but I prefer to roast them for a lighter touch.

-Heat an oven to 180C and line a large baking tray with baking parchment.
+Heat an oven to 220C and line a large baking tray with baking parchment.

-Cut the aubergines lengthways into 5mm slices and place on the tray.
+Cut the aubergines into 1.5cm rounds and place them on the tray.
 Drizzle with olive oil and season generously.
 Roast for 30 minutes until they are golden brown and cooked through.
-Remove from the oven and turn the slices over.
-Drizzle with olive oil and, again, season generously.
-Roast for a further 15 minutes.
+Remove from the oven and set aside.

 Meanwhile, heat a large frying pan over a medium heat, add a generous glug of olive oil and add the garlic.
 Stir around for a minute or two and then tip in the tomatoes and the wine.
 Roughly break down the tomatoes with the back of a spoon and bring to the boil and then turn down the heat.
 Add the sugar, half the basil leaves and the Parmigiano-Reggiano rind if using (I keep them in the freezer to add an umami kick to soups, sauces and risottos).
 Allow the sauce to quietly blip away for half an hour, stirring occasionally.
 Taste, treat it with love and season to perfection.

 Lightly oil a large casserole dish and spread a little tomato sauce on the base.
-Then add a single layer of the roasted aubergine, a generous scattering of mozzarella and Parmigiano-Reggiano, a few basil leaves and season with salt and pepper.
+Then add a single layer of the roasted aubergine, a generous scattering of mozzarella and Parmigiano-Reggiano and a few basil leaves.
 A lightness of touch is required here so that the final dish is soft and yielding.
 Repeat this process in exactly the same way until all the ingredients have been used finishing off with a layer of the tomato sauce.